(Updated May 27, 2026) Saga IT

 Historically, integration engines ran on-premise within the hospital’s data center, close to the EHR.
 Cloud-hosted integration is increasingly common, driven by:

 For cloud-hosted integrations, VPN tunnels or dedicated network connections provide secure connectivity back to on-premise EHR systems.
-Our Healthcare Cloud Security team can help architect these connections securely.
+See our healthcare cloud migration guide for AWS / Azure / GCP comparison, and our Healthcare Cloud Security practice for architecture support.

 Security and Compliance